hyperledger-archives/fabric/docs/Setup/Chaincode-setup.md

 ### Running the Peer and CA

 To run the fabric-peer and fabric-membersrvc images, we'll use [Docker Compose](https://docs.docker.com/compose/).
 It significantly simplifies things.
-To do that, we''ll create a docker-compose.yml file with a description of the two services we'll be running.
+To do that, we'll create a docker-compose.yml file with a description of the two services we'll be running.
 Here's the docker-compose.yml to launch the two processes:

 ```
 membersrvc: